 Effective state tax rate = 9% x (1 – .35) = 5.85%

-If that same investor is comparing two in- and out-of-state bonds, all else equal she is more likely to pick the bond with the highest yield on net tax bases.
+If that same investor is comparing two in- and out-of-state bonds, all else equal, she is more likely to pick the bond with the highest yield on net tax bases.

 Social Security Benefits

-If investors receive Medicare and Social Security benefits, their municipal bond tax-free interest could be subject to taxes.
+If investors receive Medicare and Social Security benefits, their municipal bond tax-free interest could be taxable.
 The IRS considers the muni bond interest as part of the “modified adjusted gross income” for determining how much of their Social Security benefits, if any, are taxable.
 For instance, if a couple earns half of their Social Security benefits plus other income, including tax-exempt muni bond interest, above $44,000 ($34,000 for single filers), up to 85% of their Social Security benefits are taxable.

-Muni bonds are good choice to boost diversification to the investment portfolio.
+Muni bonds are a good choice to boost diversification to the investment portfolio.
 Historically they have a very low correlation with the other asset classes.
 Therefore, municipal bonds returns have observed a smaller impact by developments in the broader stock and bond markets.